ch-stark/gitops-rbac-example/blog/blog.md

 * Who is allowed to create namespaces on the Hub/Managed-Clusters?

-* Should Gitops be used and how are the permissions in git-handled?
+* Should Gitops be used and how are the permissions handled at Git-level?

 * Should certain resources be excluded in git?